Mayank0875/DSA-Problem/Backtracking/Adventurer's Treasure Hunt/problem.md

 ## Description

 A group of adventurers has found `n` ancient artifacts, and each artifact has a specific gold value.
 Your team needs to pay a dragon a tribute of `sum` gold.
 You must determine if it is possible to select a group (a subset) of these artifacts whose values add up exactly to `sum`.
 You can only use each artifact once.
+Return true if a subset with the given sum exists.
+Otherwise false
 ## Examples

 ### 1